bhanusri-123/Employee-support-ai/README.md

     D --> C

-    C --> E[Intent Router]
+    C --> E[Request Routing]
 ```

-### How it works
+### Intent Detection Process

-1. The user submits a query.
+1. The user submits a query through the Streamlit interface.
-2. The Rule-Based Intent Detector searches for predefined keywords and patterns.
+2. The Rule-Based Intent Detector searches for matching keywords and predefined patterns.
-3. If a matching intent is found, the detected intent is returned immediately.
+3. If a matching intent is found, it is immediately returned.
-4. If no suitable match exists, the query is forwarded to the Gemini LLM for intent classification.
+4. If no suitable rule is matched, the query is forwarded to the Gemini LLM for intent classification.
-5. The detected intent is then passed to the Intent Router for execution.
+5. The detected intent is then passed to the request routing stage for execution.

-This hybrid strategy minimizes unnecessary LLM calls while still supporting natural language and paraphrased queries.
+This hybrid strategy minimizes unnecessary LLM calls while still supporting natural language queries, paraphrased requests, and previously unseen user inputs.

 ---